maxence-bonnet/OCR_BileMo/README.md

 <!-- Also, you can interact with the api from the [react-admin](https://marmelab.com/react-admin/Readme.html) frontend application [here]() -->

-Feel free to connect (with admin user from data fixtures) and try it, data will be reset 3 times a day.
+Feel free to connect (with admin or regular user from data fixtures) and try it, data will be reset 3 times a day.

 ## Code Analysis